Four students talking in a seminar

 Graduate destinations

 Graduates of the programme have progressed to doctorates at the University of Oxford and also at Cambridge, London, Manchester, Roehampton, Southampton, Warwick, and York.
-In addition each year, a small number of MLA graduates have been offered places on the DPhil in Literature and Arts, which was established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities master's courses.
+In addition, each year a small number of MLA graduates have been offered places on the DPhil in Literature and Arts, which was established by the department to provide a route to part-time doctoral study for graduates of interdisciplinary humanities master's courses.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
-The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
+The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made if a pandemic, epidemic or local health emergency occurs.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.